Cast Iron Chicken Marsala

 Prepare the Chicken Breasts

-• Season all 4 of the prepared chicken cutlets on all sides with salt and pepper.
-In a large mixing bowl, combine the basil and oregano with the flour and set aside.
+- Season the chicken cutlets on all sides with salt and pepper.
+In a large mixing bowl, combine the basil and oregano with the flour and set aside.kosher salt and freshly ground pepper, 1/2 cup all-purpose flour, 1 teaspoon dried basil leaves, 1 teaspoon dried oregano leaves

-• Working one at a time, dredge the chicken cutlets in the prepared flour mixture, coating each one evenly on both sides, shaking the excess back into the bowl.
+- Working one at a time, dredge the chicken cutletsย in the prepared flour mixture, coating each one evenly on both sides, shaking the excess back into the bowl.
 Reserve the coated chicken pieces to a plate as you work.

 Saute the Mushrooms

-• In a 12-inch cast iron skillet (or any large heavy-bottomed skillet) over medium-high heat, add half of the butter (2 tablespoons) and half of the olive oil (2 tablespooons).
+- In a 12-inch cast iron skillet (or any large heavy-bottomed skillet) over medium-high heat, add half of the butter (2 tablespoons) and half of the olive oil (2 tablespooons).4 tablespoons unsalted butter, 4 tablespoons olive oil

-• When the fats are hot and sizzling, add the sliced mushrooms and cook, stirring occasionally until the mushrooms are golden brown and cooked throughout, approx. 6-8 minutes; remove the cooked mushrooms and reserve.
+- When the fats are hot and sizzling, add the sliced mushrooms and cook, stirring occasionally until the mushrooms are golden brown and cooked throughout, approx. 6-8 minutes; remove the cooked mushrooms and reserve.8 ounces baby Portabella mushrooms

 Brown the Chicken Cutlets

-• Still over medium-high heat using the same skillet, add the remaining half of the butter (2 tablespoons) and half of the olive oil (2 tablespoons) to the drippings in the skillet.
+- Still over medium-high heat using the same skillet, add the remaining half of the butter (2 tablespoons) and half of the olive oil (2 tablespoons) to the drippings in the skillet.

-• When the fats in the skillet are hot and sizzling, add the prepared chicken cutlets, working two a a time, browning each cutlet on both sides, approx. 1-2 minutes per side. **You aren't fully cooking the cutlets at this point, just browning each one on both sides.
+- When the fats in the skillet are hot and sizzling, add the prepared chicken cutlets, working two a a time, browning each cutlet on both sides, approx. 1-2 minutes per side. **You aren't fully cooking the cutlets at this point, just browning each one on both sides.

 Prepare the Marsala Sauce

-• Meanwhile, in a bowl or large measuring cup, whisk the cornstarch into the broth until it is completely dissolved, then stir in the Marsala and balsamic vinegar.
+- Meanwhile, in a bowl or large measuring cup, whisk the cornstarch into the broth until it is completely dissolved, then stir in the Marsala and balsamic vinegar.2/3 cup Marsala wine, 1 1/2 cups chicken broth, 2 teaspoons cornstarch, 2 teaspoons good balsamic vinegar

-• Pour about half of the prepared Marsala mixture into the chicken drippings that remain in the skillet.
-Deglaze the pan over medium heat using a flat whisk to scrape up all the browned bits that are attached to the bottom of the skillet.
+- Deglaze the pan over medium heat using a flat whisk to scrape up all the browned bits that are attached to the bottom of the skillet.

 Simmer the Chicken Marsala and Serve

-• Return the reserved chicken cutlets to the skillet along with the mushrooms; top with the capers, if using.
-Simmer the chicken marsala over medium or medium-low heat for 10-15 minutes or until hot and bubbly throughout and the chicken cutlets are fully cooked throughout.
+- Simmer the chicken marsala over medium or medium-low heat for 10-15 minutes or until hot and bubbly and the chicken cutlets are fully cooked throughout.
 (165 degrees F. at the center)

 Notes